Perturbations of Keplerian Orbits in Stationary Spherically Symmetric Spacetimes: The perturbing acceleration

 Since the effects of the generic alternative theory of gravity are expected to be small, we suppose that they can be considered as perturbations of the known GR solution, i.e. the Schwarzschild spacetime.
-This amounts to saying that $\phi(r)$ and $\psi(r)$ in some limit have to approach their GR values.
-In other words we suppose that in suitable limit, the metric takes the form
+This amounts to saying that $\phi(r)$ and $\psi(r)$ must approach their GR values: in other words we suppose that in a suitable limit, the metric takes the form

 where the GR values are given by $\phi_{GR}(r)=-2M/r+2M^{2}/r^{2}$, $\psi_{GR}(r)=2M/r$ (see e.g. \cite{sereno03}) and the perturbations $\phi_{A}(r), \psi_{A}(r)$ due to the alternative gravity model are such that $\phi_{A}(r) \ll \phi_{GR}(r)$, $\psi_{A}(r) \ll \psi_{GR}(r)$.